medleyjs/medley/docs/Server-Methods.md

 <a name="register"></a>
 #### register
-Fastify allows the user to extend its functionalities with plugins.
+Medley allows the user to extend its functionalities with plugins.
 A plugin can be a set of routes, a server decorator or whatever, check [here](Plugins.md).

 <a name="addHook"></a>
 #### addHook
-Function to add a specific hook in the lifecycle of Fastify, check [here](Hooks.md).
+Function to add a specific hook in the lifecycle of Medley, check [here](Hooks.md).

 <a name="base-path"></a>
 #### basePath